impragya08/impragya08/README.md

 <div align="center">

- 🔭 I’m currently working on **[Senseii] (https://github.com/Senseii-ai) : a personalized AI assistant that will be there at every step of its user's personal growth Journey**
+ 🔭 I’m currently working on  [Senseii](https://github.com/Senseii-ai): a personalized AI assistant that will be there at every step of its user's personal growth Journey

  🌱 I’m currently learning **React Native, Tensorflow and Skitlearn**

- 💬 Documenting my daily learning  [here](https://twitter.com/itsPragya028)**
+ 💬 Documenting my daily learning on [Twitter](https://twitter.com/itsPragya028)**

  ⚡  The fact that keeps me going- **"I have promises to keep and miles to go before I sleep"**